neuromodulation/py_neuromodulation/docs/source/index.rst

-Analyzing neural data can be a troublesome, trial and error prone, and beginner unfriendly process. *py_neuromodulation* allows using a simple interface for extraction of established features and includes common applied pre -and postprocessing methods.
+Analyzing neural data can be a troublesome, trial and error prone, and beginner unfriendly process. *py_neuromodulation* allows using a simple interface for extraction of established features and includes commonly applied pre -and postprocessing methods.

 Basically only **time series data** with a corresponding **sampling frequency** are required.

 The output will be a pandas DataFrame including different time-resolved computed features.
-Internally a **stream** get's initialized, which resembles an *online* data-stream that can in theory also be be used with a hardware acquisition system.
+Internally a **stream** get's initialized, which simulates an *online* data-stream that can also be be used for real-time analysis.

 The following features are currently included: